evennia/evennia/docs/source/Concepts/Internationalization.md

 server to return texts in other languages than English - without anyone having to edit the source code.

-Language-translations are done by volunteers.
-Therefore language support can vary a lot depending on when they were last updated.
-Below are all languages (besides English) with som level of support.
-Generally, any language not updated after May 2021 will be missing translations.
+Language-translations are done by volunteers, so support can vary a lot depending on when a given language was last updated.
+Below are all languages (besides English) with some level of support.
+Generally, any language not updated after May 2021 will be missing some translations.

 ```eval_rst